Learning Decentralized Linear Quadratic Regulators with $\sqrt{T}$ Regret: Introduction

-\item In Section~\ref{sec:regret analysis}, by properly decomposing the regret of the online decentralized control algorithm into multiple terms, and upper bounding each term separately, we prove that our online decentralized control algorithm yields an expected regret that scales as $\sqrt{T}$, where $T$ is the length of the time horizon.
-In particular, since our algorithm is a model-based learning algorithm that first identifies a system model, we first provide a finite sample complexity analysis for the system identification phase in our algorithm, which relates the number of data samples from a single system trajectory to the estimation error of the system model.
-The challenge here is that we require that the identified system model have a certain sparsity pattern corresponding to the true system model which requires adaptation of the analyses of least squares estimation of general linear system models~\cite{cohen2019learning,cassel2021online}.
-Next, we analyze the regret bounds for the general OCO algorithm with memory and delayed feedback by building on the techniques in \cite{langford2009slow,simchowitz2020improper}, and then specialize the general results to our problem setting.
-The results for the general OCO algorithm with memory and delayed feedback are novel and of independent interest.
-Perhaps surprisingly, despite the existence of the information constraint, our regret bound matches with the one provided in \cite{abbasi2011regret,cohen2019learning} for centralized LQR, which has also been shown to be the best regret guarantee (up to logarithmic factors in $T$) \cite{simchowitz2020naive,cassel2021online,chen2021black}. \end{itemize}
+\item In Section~\ref{sec:regret analysis}, we prove that the expected regret of our online decentralized control algorithm scales as $\sqrt{T}$ under the assumption that the system is stable, where $T$ is the length of the time horizon.
+We first analyze the regret bounds for the general OCO algorithm with memory and delayed feedback (which works for general OCO problems and is of independent interest), and then specialize the results to our setting.
+Surprisingly, our regret bound matches with the one provided in \cite{abbasi2011regret,cohen2019learning} for learning centralized LQR in terms of $T$, which has been shown to be the best regret guarantee (up to logarithmic factors in $T$ and other constants) \cite{simchowitz2020naive,cassel2021online,chen2021black}.
+Our regret result is in stark contrast to the sample complexity result in \cite{ye2021sample} which shows a degradation for decentralized LQR compared to the centralized case \cite{mania2019certainty}.

+\item In Section~\ref{sec:extensions}, we show that all of our results can be extended to a general information pattern and stabilizable systems.
+Since the optimal decentralized controller with a general information pattern is unknown even if the model is known, the regret analysis compares our design to a particular sub-optimal controller. \end{itemize}